EdamameTech/DayLeaf2/README.md

 This application provides an easy way, as home screen widgets, to create, edit, and send text files in a daily basis to create memo on everyday life.

+NOTE - Under construction

 Usage
 -----
 This application only provides widgets that work as short-cuts to
 - start editing a text file and
 - send the text file.

-Long tap home screen to add the two widgets, `DayLeaf2 - Edit` and `DayLeaf2 - Send`.
-NOTE: `DayLeaf2 - Edit` does not work now.

-The short-cuts works well with a text editor and an appllication that shares files among devices, like [Dropbox](https://play.google.com/store/apps/details?id=com.dropbox.android).
+Long tap home screen to add the widget, `DayLeaf2 - Create` for a short cut to add a file with dated file name into your that shares files among devices, like [Dropbox](https://play.google.com/store/apps/details?id=com.dropbox.android).